Clinical Trials & Clinical Research

 Basic research studies improve our understanding of the normal function of the body and provide a foundation for clinical research.
 Clinical advances proceed most rapidly when we understand the way the body works when “normal.”
 People who take part in basic research studies have an opportunity to advance medical knowledge even if they don’t have any specific disorders.

-Some of our clinical trials have been developed by our investigators, and many are multi-institutional trials developed by pharmaceutical and medical device companies, the National Institutes of Health, or other federal agencies.
+Some of our clinical trials have been developed by our investigators, and many are multi-institutional trials developed by pharmaceutical and medical device companies, the NIH, or other federal agencies.
 All trials listed have gone through a rigorous review process conducted by the Mass.
 Eye and Ear Human Studies Committee or Schepens Eye Research Institute Institutional Review Board.

 The Health and Human Services Office for Human Research Protections has published a pamphlet entitled "Becoming a Research Volunteer: It's Your Decision" to inform the general public about research participation.
 See both the English and Spanish versions here:

 For more information about health topics, ongoing medical trials, the clinical research process, and ongoing clinical trials in Massachusetts, see connecttoresearch.org.

 To join a clinical trial at Mass.
 Eye and Ear as a volunteer, contact the study coordinator listed for the trial you are interested in participating in by clicking on the links below.

 List of Current Ophthalmology Department Clinical Research